|

 the light in the section house looked like a

-pearl across the prairie at night." |
+pearl across the prairie at night." | | In the late 1880s,

 railroads were becoming much more extensive in Texas.
 A